 “The Robinson Theatre is a fantastically intimate playing space, equipped with lighting and sound facilities that would rival many professional theatres.”

-- new for this year!
 New Views is a playwriting scheme run by the National Theatre.
-Ten drama students are working directly with a professional playwright, each producing their own original new play that stands a chance of being read or performed at the National Theatre next summer.
+Ten drama students have worked directly with a professional playwright, each producing their own original new play.
+We have just learned that a Hills Road student, Connie Dimsdale, has had her brilliant play 'Machine Breakers' shortlisted.
+It will now be either read or performed at the National Theatre this summer.

 “It's amazing.
 The creativity of the students at Hills is on another level to anywhere else and anything else I've seen.”